Alex313031/thorium/infra/DEBUG/ABOUT_GN_ARGS.md

 use_webaudio_ffmpeg &#35;&#35; Use ffmpeg for computing FFT's (Fast Fourier Transform) in audio streams.
 Disabled in Thorium for performance, and because of bugs when building for AVX.

 use_webaudio_pffft &#35;&#35; Use the pffft library for computing FFT's in audio streams.
 Enabled in Thorium for performance EXCEPT on MacOS, because the native FFT library there is much faster.
+See > https://bitbucket.org/jpommier/pffft/src

 enable_av1_decoder &#35;&#35; Enable standard AV1 decoder.
 Commented out in Thorium to let ninja set appropriate value for the platform.